-The clinical development team at Med-Life Discoveries together with Dr. Bober's team at A.I. duPont Hospital for Children are currently finalizing the design of the Natural History Study.
-Unlike a registry, a Natural History Study is designed just like a clinical trial, but without the addition of a therapeutic intervention.
-As such, the Natural History Study will have inclusion and exclusion criteria, a defined list of assessments that will be completed on each patient, and a schedule for repeating these assessments.
-The assessments used in the study will be standardized, allowing for comparison of the data between patients, as well as within a single patient over time.
-To generate the data required, the study will enroll patients with RCDP who will then be asked to undergo a variety of clinical assessments, both at the A.I DuPont Hospital for Children as well as in their home.
-Before initiation of the study, it is important that all measurements to be considered for therapeutic intervention be finalized, because if a function or endpoint is excluded from the Natural History Study, it can’t be later added during the treatment phase.
-That means that all potential tools need to be evaluated in advance of enrollment of the trial.
-On occasion, we may ask for volunteers from the RCDP community to provide feedback on the relevance and feasibility of some assessments, as well as to pilot them on individuals with RCDP.
-These opportunities will be updated regularly on this site.
-For more information on ongoing activities and how you can get involved, see here.
+The clinical development team at Med-Life Discoveries together with Dr. Bober's team at A.I.
+DuPont Hospital for Children spent over a year finalizing the design of the Natural History Study.
+Unlike a registry, a Natural History Study is designed just like a clinical trial, just without the inclusion of a therapeutic intervention.
+As such, the Natural History Study has inclusion and exclusion criteria, a defined list of assessments that is completed on each patient, and a schedule for repeating these assessments (every 6 months).
+All study assessments are standardized, allowing for comparison of the data between patients, as well as within a single patient over time.
+Participants in the Natural History Study will to undergo a variety of clinical assessments, both at the Alfred I. DuPont Hospital for Children as well as in their home.
+To aid in the organization of travel logistics and facilitate reimbursement of expenses a travel agency which specializes in clinical trial travel has been contracted.
+If you are interested in participating in the study more information on the criteria, assessments and clinical contacts is available here.

 Quality of Life Questionnaire

 As many of the parents know, an RCDP-specific quality of life questionnaire is being designed by Dr. Mousumi Bose.
 The purpose of the questionnaire is to better understand and define some of the primary issues that RCDP children face on a daily basis in such a way that any improvements during a trial might be captured objectively.
 Thank-you to those parents who have participated to date.
 Your input is much appreciated!
 We are in the process of testing an initial version of the survey and hope to have a finalized survey included in the Natural History Study in the near future.